Overview

 - evaluate a building (during design or construction) for continuity of control layers.

-The five courses that make up [this] certificate were developed by SAIT’s Green Building Technologies team within Applied Research and Innovation Services (ARIS), sparked by a generous donation from Alberta Innovates.
+The five courses that comprise this certificate were developed by SAIT’s Green Building Technologies team within Applied Research and Innovation Services (ARIS), inspired by a generous donation from Alberta Innovates.

 Program outline